-Dr. Vic has a passion for exercise, mostly the kind that is used for rehabilitation of muscle injuries, not the heavy weightlifting, crazy 6 days a week kind!
+Dr. Victoria McArthur (Dr. Vic) has a passion for exercise, mostly the kind that is used for rehabilitation of muscle injuries, not the heavy weightlifting, crazy 6 days a week kind!
 Dr. Vic works with many seniors with the GLA:D program for knee and hip arthritis and chronic pain.
 Exercise has always been something humans do – now more than ever!
 But why is it such a trending topic?
 What are the actual benefits of movement and where does one even start?
-Let’s talk about that!
+She talks about all that!

 Dr. Victoria McArthur graduated from the University of Western States with her Doctorate of Chiropractic and Masters of Science in Sports Medicine in 2020 after completing her Bachelors of Kinesiology from the University of Calgary.
 She has completed training in Acupuncture and Dry Needling through the Canadian Memorial Chiropractic College and intends to complete her Active Release Therapy training having now completed her Craniosacral Therapy Level 1.